alexeykuz-sys/MyRecipe-MS3/README.md

 -  [Heroku](https://www.heroku.com/)

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing)Manual Testing
+All functions were tested for different screen sizes.

+L

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories

 User story testing:
-All functions were tested for different screen sizes.

 1. Landing page.
 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.